H.R. 227: Clergy Act

 What is the deadline to opt back in under H.R.
 227?

-You would have to file by the due date, including extensions, for your second tax year beginning after December 31, 2028.
+You'd have to file by the due date, including extensions, of your tax return for the second tax year beginning after December 31, 2028.
+Miss it and the option closes.

 Do clergy have to pay back taxes to rejoin Social Security?

-Sometimes.
-If you file late but want the change to apply to an earlier year, you must pay the full self-employment tax you would have owed for that year.
+Only if you file late.
+If you pick an earlier start year but file after that year's return was due, you must pay the full self-employment tax you would have owed for that year, all at once.

 Can you opt out again after rejoining Social Security?

 No. H.R.
-227 makes this a one-way choice.
+227 makes it a one-way door.
 Once you revoke the exemption, you cannot apply for that exemption again.

 What is the latest status of H.R.
 227?